xuganyu96/chives-exchange/chives/models/README.md

 a buy order, or subtract shares if it is a sell order), and each time a transaction is committed into the database.

+Note: any assets can have `asset_amount` reduced to 0, at which point they will not be displayed onto the dashboard, except for cash.

 ## Orders
 Each entry in the `orders` table represents a single stock order, or a suborder of a partially fulfilled order.
 In development environment, `owner_id` can be